10 Ideas for Spring Break Family Fun In The Shipyards District

 A post shared by MONOVA (@visitmonova)

-2. Culture Compass Bingo For Heritage Week
+2. Culture Compass Scavenger Hunt

 3. Spend the afternoon at Lonsdale Quay Market.